mendix/docs/content/releasenotes/data-hub/index.md

 #### Fixes

-* Bug fix: Error while selecting any curate menu items on curation page as curator.
+* We fixed a bug where an error occurred after selecting any curate menu item on the **Curation** page as a Data Hub Curator.

 ### January 13th, 2022

 #### Fixes